The Soul Dam

 Hope that someone above them might become light.

-AU's chamber did not need a sign.
-The air around it behaved differently, denser and more orderly, like the Dam was holding its breath.
+AU's chamber didn't need a sign.
+The air around it behaved differently—denser, more orderly, like the Soul Dam was holding its breath.

 A ledger unfolded between them—thin as glass, wide as a wall, filled with lines of light that moved like ink deciding where to settle.